Assistive Listening Devices (ALDs) - radio aids and proprietary remote microphone systems - optimising listening opportunities

 Routine checks

-The hearing aids, BAHAs, speech processors and radio aids should be checked at least daily, particularly if the child is not yet able to report faults with the system.
+The hearing aids, bone conduction hearing devices, speech processors and assistive listening devices should be checked at regularly, ie at least daily if the child is not yet able to report faults with the system, and at a frequency that is agreed with the young person/parent who have established checking routines.
 This will ensure that they have the best possible signal to hear the speaker's voice.

-1. Look at the hearing aid and radio aid, is there any damage?
+1. Look at the hearing aid and assistive listening device, is there any damage?

-2. Check the batteries in the radio aid and hearing aids.
+2. Check the batteries in the hearing aids.

 3. Listen to the hearing aid using a stetoclip with an attenuator.